Monday, June 30, 2008

 Welcome once more to "James Whorton, Jr.'s C-Spandemonium!" - the part of the "blog" where we come together to share our reflections on the C-Span networks, named after the founder of "C-Spandemonium!"
 James Whorton, Jr. Just now I was watching C-Span 2 and a nice, mild, and extremely thoughtful gentleman was talking about the "perniciousness" of television.
 From some other things he said, I gathered that he might be a "liberal," like myself.
 It occurred to me that I have also heard conservatives on C-Span 2 talking about the perniciousness of television.
 Perhaps this is one of those "uniting" issues I have heard about.
 In all these cases, the liberals and conservatives in question were on television!
 Is the latter a reductive and simplistic observation?
 Almost certainly!
 Have you read a "blog" before?
 In today's example, the gentleman made an aside to the effect that if "all TV was C-Span, it would be okay."
 And he smirked ingratiatingly at Brian Lamb.

 The most recent "blog"trospective, the one about movies, is getting lengthier and more complex all the time, and, like a rare and beauteous orchid, requires constant tender attention.
 I was wondering: what subject is grand enough to warrant a new "blog"trospective, yet seldom enough remarked upon here to cause me very little effort ever again?
 Then, naturally, I thought of the moon, which is big and enjoyable and full of romance.
 But if we go for a while without mentioning it, nobody minds.
 Just today, however, I was looking at some footage of the moon landing and thinking, "What if the landing is real (which it is, of course) but the FOOTAGE is fake?
 Would that be so terrible?
 Maybe the government was proud of landing on the moon but knew no one would believe it without visual 'proof.'"
 I am sure even the most halfhearted search of the "internet" would turn up someone who has already thought of this, and believes it, too.
-With that, I give you our newest "blog"trospective: MOON, THE: Aldrin, Buzz, attitude of after return from---art on---astral voyages to---bloodied by the last traces of a storm---blue, in eye---book about landing on remains concerned with NASA vending machine choices---Carson, Jack, face of looms like---chili burgers offered at site of rocket launch to---coconut beams of---commercial for moon food---DELRAY'S NEW MOON---deposited on Earth via beam of---down at the end of the boulevard---explodes---fist fight on---fixing of---gardens peaceful and sweet-scented in light of---Gleason, Jackie and---golf club used on---guarantees the fertilizing act---Howorth, Lisa; texts about blue---humorously titled "post" involving---in August---interesting information about---Kennedy's famous "let's go to" speech---landing discussed on the Gem Shopping Network---landing real; footage of landing fake---Lewis, Jerry, gets hypothetical ant in boot on---like a hot cannon-ball---Mailer, Norman; writes about---"man in the moon" costume from Lyly's ENDYMION---Martian version, a---milking of---Moon, Keith---Moon, Keith; drum kit of blows up---Moon Knight, gigantic black-and-white compilation of---Moon Woman---mooning around---non-stop multi-colored trip to---not a planet---on a mural behind Shirley MacLaine---owls appear in Mailer's book on---role of engineers using slide rules in exploration of---silver apples of---Stevens, Connie, shouts at---stories from blue cafe of---tiny little sharp crescent ones thrown by Knight of---unicorns gazing at---used to illustrate "post" about Doyle from GILMORE GIRLS---vestal livery of---wakefulness of---Whorton, James, Jr., believes people might be living on---wonder expressed by resemblance to---writers can't get enough.
+With that, I give you our newest "blog"trospective: MOON, THE: Aldrin, Buzz, attitude of after return from---art on---astral voyages to---bloodied by the last traces of a storm---blue, in eye---book about landing on remains concerned with NASA vending machine choices---Carson, Jack, face of looms like---chili burgers offered at site of rocket launch to---coconut beams of---commercial for moon food---DELRAY'S NEW MOON---deposited on Earth via beam of---down at the end of the boulevard---explodes---fist fight on---fixing of---gardens peaceful and sweet-scented in light of---Gleason, Jackie and---golf club used on---guarantees the fertilizing act---Howorth, Lisa; texts about blue---humorously titled "post" involving---in August---interesting information about---Kennedy's famous "let's go to" speech---landing discussed on the Gem Shopping Network---landing real; footage of landing fake---Lewis, Jerry, gets hypothetical ant in boot on---like a hot cannon-ball---lovers meet beneath light of---Lunaire, Pierrot---Mailer, Norman; writes about---"man in the moon" costume from Lyly's ENDYMION---Martian version, a---milking of---Moon, Keith---Moon, Keith; drum kit of blows up---Moon Knight, gigantic black-and-white compilation of---Moon Woman---mooning around---non-stop multi-colored trip to---not a planet---on a mural behind Shirley MacLaine---owls appear in Mailer's book on---role of engineers using slide rules in exploration of---silver apples of---Stevens, Connie, shouts at---stories from blue cafe of---tiny little sharp crescent ones thrown by Knight of---unicorns gazing at---used to illustrate "post" about Doyle from GILMORE GIRLS---vestal livery of---wakefulness of---Whorton, James, Jr., believes people might be living on---wonder expressed by resemblance to---writers can't get enough.

 Friday, June 27, 2008